 Life as we experience it is far from perfect.
 How God intends us to be, how we are as we come from God's hands, is one thing.
-How we find ourselves to be is another.
+How we find ourselves to be in another.
 The difference is brought about by what we call sin (Catechism n.
 374-421).

 There is personal sin, when we choose to act in ways that we know to be harmful, to others and to ourselves.
-We will have more to say on the subject of personal sin in Chapter 16.
 Here we will restrict our comments to 'Original Sin' which refers to the influences that incline us to personal sin, influences that we have inherited from our 'origins'.